MovieLabs/mddf/README.md

 ### Versioning:
 #### mddf-lib and Java jars:
-Stable releases of the mddf-lib will have a two-part version while evaluation (i.e., BETA) releases will have a three-part version ID.
+Stable releases of the mddf-lib will have a two-part version or a three-part version ID.
-Interim development and alpha releases will include an "rcN" suffix.
+Interim development and evaluation (i.e., BETA) releases will include an "rcN" suffix.

+Examples:
+* v1.3 or v2.0 identify stable releases
+* v2.0.1.rc2 is a Beta release of v2.0.1

 Executable jars are created for both stable and BETA releases and track the version number of the underlying mddf-lib.

-Example: mddf-tool-v1.2.jar is based on, and compatible with, v1.2 of mddf-lib.
+Example: mddf-tool-v3.1.jar would based on, and compatible with, v3.1 of mddf-lib.

 #### Native executables:
-Native executables for the MDDF tools (i.e., Avails Validator and Manifest Validator) are only created using the stable mddf-lib releases.
-Begining with the release of v1.3 of mddf-lib, native executables are assigned versions that append a letter to the mddf-lib version.
+Begining with the release of v1.3 of mddf-lib, native executables are assigned versions that append a letter to the the underlying mddf-lib version.

 Examples:
 * an Avails Validator with a version of v1.3.a is based on v1.3 of the mddf-lib.
 * a Manifest Validator with a version of v1.3.2.c is based on v1.3.2 of the mddf-lib.

-Prior to July 2017 and the release of v1.3 of the mddf-lib, the native executables were assigned a version ID independant of the mddf-lib version.
+Prior to July 2017 and the release of v1.3 of the mddf-lib, the native executables were assigned a version ID independent of the mddf-lib version.

 ## <a name="h_History">Past Releases:</a>